 THIS ARTICLE MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ OUR DISCLAIMER FOR MORE INFO.

 One of the best places to stay in Boise Idaho is The Grove Hotel.
 Located in the heart of downtown Boise, this four-diamond hotel offers a luxury experience that’s still affordable.

 I’ve recently enjoyed a day pass to The Grove Fitness Club and Spa with some friends and loved the deep hot tub, steam room, and sauna.
 Not to mention the exceptional food we ordered when we sat down for lunch at the hotel’s Trillium restaurant.

-When we search for great hotel rates, I always start by looking at reviews and price comparisons on Booking.com.
+When we search for great hotel rates, I always start by looking at reviews and price comparisons.
+That’s why I created a guide sharing the best hotels in Boise Idaho to help you.
 Read the reviews and find a place that works for your family.

 Things to do in Downtown Boise with Kids

 One of the first things that I noticed once we moved to Boise a few years ago was how clean and safe we felt walking around downtown Boise.
 You see, our family lived a full-time RV life and visited over 35 states, including New York City, San Francisco, Charleston, Fort Lauderdale, and Nashville to name a few.